Googulator/TeslaCrack/README.rst

 Install Python
 --------------
-In *Windows*, the following 2 alternatives have been tested:
+In *Windows*, the following 1 + 2 alternative have been tested:

 - The `"official" distributions <https://www.python.org>`_, which **require admin-rights to install and to ``pip``-install the necessary packages.**